area55git/synesthesia/README.md

 > convert images, audio and text into each other

-Allows you to convert images, audio and text to Float32Arrays and Float32Arrays to images, audio and text.
+Allows you to convert images, audio and text to a Uint32Array and a Uint32Array to images, audio and text.

 ## License